 Even if the ineligibility scenario doesn't eventuate, what happens after the end of your lease if it isn't renewed?

 For a lessor, there are also risks.
-You may have a name that is well aged and perhaps even has good search engine rankings if a site is attached.
-If a lessee starts causing havoc through their activities or search engines penalise the site due to its content; it could lose some of its value.
-It's also very important to remember that you are responsible for the name and whatever happens with it.
+You may have a name that is well-aged and perhaps even has good search engine rankings if a site is attached.
+If a lessee starts causing havoc through their activities or search engines penalise the site due to its content and activities; it could lose some of its value.
+It's also very important to remember you are responsible for the name and whatever happens with it.

 Probably the only scenario where leasing could be considered potentially viable is where the intention is for the lessee to eventually buy the domain name and have it transferred to their own account.
 Even in that scenario, it's very important to have a solid contract drawn up based on the advice of a legal professional.